MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: Our current project uses **Scrum**.

 1. On the **All processes > Scrum** pane, select the **Projects** tab.
-1. In the list of projects, in the row containing the **Agile Planning and Portfolio Management with Azure Boards** entry, select the ellipsis symbol and then select **Change process**.
+1. In the list of projects, in the row containing the **Agile Planning and Portfolio Management with Azure Boards** entry, select the ellipsis (called "Actions" when hovering or "...") symbol and then select **Change process**.
 1. On the **Change the project process** pane, in the **Select a target process** dropdown list, select the **Customized Scrum** process, click **Save** and then click **Close**.
 1. Click the **Azure DevOps** logo in the top left corner to return to the account root page.
 1. On the **Projects** tab, select the entry representing the **Agile Planning and Portfolio Management with Azure Boards** project.